cenchat/cenchat.github.io/best-alternative-to-disqus.md

 ---
 layout: post
-title: "The Best Alternative to Disqus"
+title: "The Best Disqus Alternative You Should Try in 2019"
-description: "Cenchat is a modern chat based alternative to Disqus.
-Try it for free now!"
+description: "Learn why Cenchat is the best Disqus alternative on your blog or website"
+cenchat_id: L4hf3QwUhCq9dKX5wBpn
+cenchat_start_chat_text: "Try a demo"
 ---

+## What's Cenchat?

+Cenchat is an alternative to Disqus where it reinvents how we can have conversations with authors.

+We're only allowed to send private messages to them so the public (and mostly toxic) conversations can happen elsewhere.
+Authors can then publicize those conversations as read-only so the insightful ones can stand out.

-## What makes Cenchat the easiest alternative to Disqus?
+## What makes Cenchat the best alternative to Disqus?

 Cenchat is the result of our goal to modernize and complement the discussions happening outside your websites/blogs (e.g. Facebook, Twitter, messenger apps, etc.).